By Sam Pfanstiel, QSA, QSA(P2PE), QPA, PA-QSA, SSF, SSA, SSLCA

 Mobile attacks over the last year have included account login fraud, account creation fraud and payments fraud.
-Using stolen or harvested credentials, criminals can use credentials to commit a variety of other fraudulent activity including ‘legitimising’ activity to obtain other credit cards, benefits and generally misrepresent identity.
+Using stolen or harvested credentials, criminals can commit a variety of other fraudulent activity including ‘legitimising’ activity to obtain other credit cards, benefits and generally misrepresent identity.

 Many merchants are now developing applications (app/apps) with payment facility for their consumer base to run on the consumer’s device (e.g. smartphone, tablet or laptop).

 So, if a merchant does develop an app, what are the important things for them to consider?

 Firstly, it is important for the merchant to consider their obligations for their in-house payment app in terms of PCI DSS and for certification as a payment application under either PA-DSS (the Payment Application Data Security Standard) or SSF (the Secure Software Framework).
 The PCI SSC advises that if the app user is also the cardholder, and using the app for their sole purpose, then the device is treated similarly to a cardholder’s payment card but outside of the scope of these requirements.